IBM/cloudpakforapps-workshop/workshop/exercise-2/README.md

 ## Prerequisites

-You should have already carried out the prerequisites defined in [Exercise 0](../pre-work/README.md).
+You should have already carried out the prerequisites defined in the [Pre-work](../pre-work/README.md) section.

 In addition to the pre-reqs above, we need to clone the repo: <https://github.com/IBM/cloudpakforapps-workshop>